 I’m a huge fan of both history and fun facts, so I’m going to throw out a few interesting tidbits here:

-Cusco (also known as Cuzco or Qosqo) was founded in 1100, and just like other famous historical cities (*cough* *cough* Rome), has a pretty awesome founding myth.
-Although this legend doesn’t involve a she-wolf, the theme of brothers seems to be pretty common.
+Cusco (also known as Cuzco or Qosqo) was founded in 1100, and just like other famous historical cities (*cough* *cough* Rome), it has a pretty awesome founding myth.
+Although this legend doesn’t involve a she-wolf, the theme of brothers seems to be pretty standard.
 In this case, it was the Ayar brothers that founded Cusco.
 Ayar Awqa grew wings and flew to the spot where the city was to be built, marking its location by becoming petrified into stone.
 Therefore, Ayar Manco (Manco Cápac) later found the site his brother had pinpointed and established the city.

 Animals play a huge role in the myths and belief systems of the Incas, particularly the condor, puma, and snake (often called the Inca trinity).
 The condor represented the sky, the puma the earth, and the snake symbolized the underworld.
-For this reason, Cusco was actually built in the shape of a puma.
-Important sites of the city formed different body parts of the Puma, with the Plaza de Armas forming the area between its legs.
+For this reason, Cusco was built in the shape of a puma.
+Major sites of the city formed different body parts of the Puma, with the Plaza de Armas forming the area between its legs.

 What to see

-One of the biggest attractions in Cusco have to be the markets.
+One of the biggest attractions in Cusco has to be the markets.
 San Pedro is the biggest market that you will find.
-If you want to buy alpaca sweaters, magnets, bags, playing cards, hats, etc., this is definitely the place to go.
+If you want to buy alpaca sweaters, magnets, bags, playing cards, hats, etc., this is the place to go.
 Make sure you try to bargain with the shop owner and don’t always accept the first price!